Here’s Why Drinking Alcohol Can Make You Hungry

 This is why a couple rounds of beer at a bar may lead to ordering hot wings, mozzarella sticks, and loaded potato skins.

 The growling of your tummy isn’t just in your head (or belly) after you’ve had an adult beverage or two.
-Drinking alcohol really does make you hungrier, according to a 2017 study conducted by the Francis Crick Institute in the U.K. It may be why that glass of red wine or vodka soda often causes you to crave munchies.
+Drinking alcohol really can make you hungrier, according to a 2017 study conducted by the Francis Crick Institute in the UK.
+It may be why that glass of red wine or vodka soda often causes you to crave munchies.

 The two-year investigation, published in Nature Communications, looked at how ethanol alcohol affects the body, brain, and actions of mice.
-The mice were given around a-bottle-and-a-half to two bottles of wine over a three-day period.
-The alcohol fired up certain neurons, called AgRP, located in the hypothalamus, which not only increased appetite, but also decreased metabolism and energy levels.
+The mice were given the equivalent of around a-bottle-and-a-half to two bottles of wine over a three-day period.
+The alcohol fired up certain neurons, called AgRP, located in the hypothalamus, which increased appetite.
 They believe a similar reaction happens in humans.

 “Avoid binge drinking if you want to avoid binge eating,” say the study authors, who also believe that there may be a link between binge drinking and obesity.
 “Binge drinking and obesity are typically thought of as two separate societal problems, but why does this happen all over the world and what is making us do this?” they ask.
 “It is too easy to believe that one cannot lead to the other, and that this correlation does not involve the brain somehow.”